Flankmain/reactsnips/README.md

 * `react-router-dom`

 I chose these:
+* `@mui/material`
-* `@mui/material` offers some quick and easy css-like styling for the app bar I chose to use.
+    * offers some quick and easy `css`-like styling for the app bar I chose to use.
+    * Could easily be removed in favor of some easy custom `css`.
+* `react-syntax-highlighter`
-* `react-syntax-highlighter` is very easy to use and is made for use with React.
+    * Is made for use with `React`.
+    * Very easy to use
+    * Support for multiple languages allows for better extensibility.

 #